View Search Results

 Provides assistance in navigating the legal system and courtroom preparation.
 Also provides accompaniment and referrals to additional services.

-Supports individuals across New Jersey who have experienced domestic violence or sexual abuse, with a focus on the Jewish community.
-It offers emotional, vocational, financial, legal, psychiatric, and therapeutic services, along with outreach and education.
+Supports individuals who have experienced domestic violence or sexual abuse, It offers emotional, vocational, financial, legal, psychiatric, and therapeutic support and services, along with outreach and education.
 The program addresses cultural, religious, and linguistic barriers that may prevent victims from recognizing or seeking help.

 This is not a shelter program.